-“Tales of the American” is in post-production, but “Young Turks” can be viewed on all digital platforms, including Amazon Prime, which also is producing the TV series, “Bosch,” now filming its third season.
+“Tales of the American” and “Young Turks” can be viewed on digital platforms including Amazon Prime, which also is producing the TV series, “Bosch,” now filming its fifth season.

 People magazine, in its style section, features an article on Gillean McLeod, who once played drums and other instruments as a member of the Party Boys, a seminal Los Angeles punk band featured in "Young Turks."

 The 60-year-old McLeod, a stylist and model, is breaking boundaries in a new ad campaign for H&M swimwear.